seanthegeek/yaramail/docs/source/tutorial.md

 trusted, but the email content is not consistent enough for a YARA rule.

-The second scenario is useful is situations where the sender can't or won't use DKIM or DMARC, but very specific email content traits can be identified.
+The second scenario is useful is situations where the sender can't or won't use DKIM properly, but very specific email content traits can be identified.

 The third scenario is the most trusted, because the email from domain has been authenticated **and** the email includes known safe content.